Aliases for FASN Gene

 GeneCards Summary for FASN Gene

 FASN (Fatty Acid Synthase) is a Protein Coding gene.
-Diseases associated with FASN include fatty liver disease and liver disease.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include poly(A) RNA binding and identical protein binding.
+Diseases associated with FASN include Fatty Liver Disease and Non-Alcoholic Fatty Liver Disease.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is OXSM.

-Fatty acid synthetase catalyzes the formation of long-chain fatty acids from acetyl-CoA, malonyl-CoA and NADPH.
-This multifunctional protein has 7 catalytic activities and an acyl carrier protein
+Fatty acid synthetase is a multifunctional enzyme that catalyzes the de novo biosynthesis of long-chain saturated fatty acids starting from acetyl-CoA and malonyl-CoA in the presence of NADPH.
+This multifunctional protein contains 7 catalytic activities and a site for the binding of the prosthetic group 4'-phosphopantetheine of the acyl carrier protein ([ACP]) domain.